nullromo/sinking-islands/README.md

    the cards in the piles as a pop-up with OnScreenCard items and hoverable.
 1. Ability to read rules manual any time as a pop-up.
 1. Implement game end, cleanup, abandon, etc.
-1. The tutorial needs a higher z index to not be underneath the red letters at the top right.

 ## Setup stuff